Questfall/docs/quest-mining/moderation/README.md

 * public profiles,
 * Author Spaces.

 The complete report, appeal, re-review, identity-restriction, and domain-trust lifecycle is described in [Community Cases](community-cases.md).
+Disputes about who controls an external username or wallet use [Account Ownership Claims](account-claims.md).

 In addition, community moderation is the cornerstone of the defense against Sybil attacks used to secure mining.
 Therefore, the voting itself must be protected from any kind of manipulation, multi-accounts, bots, and blind/random voting.
 And it is.